 Green hotels are growing exponentially.
 From installing green energy equipment to shutting off air-conditioning or lights after a certain time, the hotel industry is making an active effort to be environmentally conscious.

-In major cities, a list of the best green hotels can be found on the internet, and Booking.com – the world’s largest accommodation booking website – has specific tags to refine a traveller’s search according to their environmentally-conscious needs.
+In major cities, you can find a list of the best green hotels on the internet.
+Booking.com – the world’s largest accommodation booking website – has specific tags to refine a traveller’s search according to their environmentally-conscious needs.
 A multitude of new location-search networks, such as Ecobnb, KindTraveler or BookItGreen, allow easy browsing for booking sustainable hotels and homes.